-- the person offering the securities (the Company); - the name or names of any underwriters, dealers or other placement agents; - the number and the purchase price of, and form of consideration for, the securities; - the proceeds to the Company from such sale; and - any commissions, fees, discounts and other items constituting underwriters', dealers' or agents' compensation.
+- · the name or names of any underwriters, dealers or other placement agents; - the number and the purchase price of, and form of consideration for, the securities; - the proceeds to the Company from such sale; and - any commissions, fees, discounts and other items constituting underwriters', dealers' or agents' compensation.

-Agents, underwriters or dealers may make sales of our securities in privately negotiated transaction and/or any other method permitted by law and our securities may be sold, from time to time, in one or more transactions at a fixed price or prices which may be changed or at market prices prevailing at the time of sale, at prices related to such prevailing market price or at negotiated prices, including sales in transactions that are deemed to be "at the market distributions" as defined in National Instrument 44-102 - Shelf Distributions, including sales made directly on the TSX, NYSE American or other existing trading markets for the securities.
+Our securities may be sold, from time to time, in one or more transactions at a fixed price or prices which may be changed or at market prices prevailing at the time of sale, at prices related to such prevailing market price or at negotiated prices, including sales in transactions that are deemed to be ATM Distributions, including sales made directly on the TSX or NYSE American or other existing trading markets for the securities.
 The prices at which the securities may be offered may vary as between purchasers and during the period of distribution.
 If, in connection with the offering of securities at a fixed price or prices, the underwriters have made a bona fide effort to sell all of the securities at the initial offering price fixed in the applicable prospectus supplement, the public offering price may be decreased and thereafter further changed, from time to time, to an amount not greater than the initial offering price fixed in such prospectus supplement, in which case the compensation realized by the underwriters will be decreased by the amount that the aggregate price paid by purchasers for the securities is less than the gross proceeds paid by the underwriters to the Company.